up-n-atom/8311/docs/guides/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

 === "v1.0.21"

-    !!! warning
-        The root password is not known at this time.
+    !!! warning "The root password is not known at this time."

     ??? tip "Exploit to temporarily change the root password" Temporarily change the root password to `root`.